 Not everyone can make it work, and to be honest, as soon as we’ve met our financial goals, I will probably hang up the work cape and become a full time stay-at-home mom.
 But, until then, I will continue through this season with my head up and eye out for any other way to make this crazy juggle just a little bit easier.

 If you found this helpful, be sure to subscribe for more momma life tips and strategies.
 Also, if you are feeling starved for time, be sure to check out Spend More Time with Your Children by Streamlining Your Shopping.
+Finally, if you’re anything like me and working yourself as hard as you can on the daily, be sure to plan some time off and check out my Ultimate Guide to Traveling with an Infant.

 The Mama behind Momma Life 2 the Fullest